sheltermanager/asm3/doc/manual/wordkeys.rst

 UserEmailAddress
     The email address of the user generating the document UserSignature
-    An image tag containing the electronic signature of the user generating the document UserSignatureSrc
+    An image tag containing the electronic signature of the user generating the document (default 150px wide)
+UserSignature100 / UserSignature150 / UserSignature200 / UserSignature300
+    Controls the max width of the signature while retaining aspect ratio UserSignatureSrc
     Just the src attribute value so the signature can be applied to your own image tag (eg: to override size)